DNSCrypt/dnscrypt-protocol/draft-denis-dprive-dnscrypt.md

 Queries MUST undergo padding using the ISO/IEC 7816-4 format before being encrypted.
 The padding starts with a byte valued `0x80` followed by a variable number of NUL bytes.

-The length of `<client-query-pad>` is selected randomly, ranging from 1 to 256 bytes, including the initial byte valued at `0x80`.
-The total length of `<client-query>` `<client-query-pad>` MUST be a multiple of 64 bytes.
+TCP has no UDP amplification constraint, but padding still hides the exact DNS query length.
+A client SHOULD add a random padding component and SHOULD avoid deterministic plaintext lengths for repeated queries.
+The final plaintext only needs to be valid ISO/IEC 7816-4 padding; deployed receivers accept any authenticated plaintext that unpads correctly and parses as a DNS message.

-For example, an originally unpadded 56-bytes DNS query can be padded as:
+For example, an originally unpadded 56-byte DNS query can be validly padded as:

 `<56-bytes-query> 0x80 0x00 0x00 0x00 0x00 0x00 0x00 0x00`